 The 400D writes its imaging data to Compact Flash cards, while the 77D uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Canon EOS 77D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.